 In most retail spaces, the checkout point is the final stage of interaction with your customer.
-At this point, there is staff to help with the process of payment through the POS system.
-One of the important things to consider in this case are the steps that will be involved in the checkout process, the number of staff that each workstation will accommodate, the number of workstations needed, as well as dine-in or delivery features for systems used in the food industry.
-Be aware that some point of sale operations will charge you more for adding users to terminals.
+At this point, there are staff that can help with the process of payment through the POS system.
+The essential things to consider in this case are the steps that will be involved in the checkout process.
+Likewise, the number of staff that each workstation will accommodate, the number of workstations needed, as well as dine-in or delivery features for systems used in the food industry.
+In particular, be aware that some point of sale operations will charge you more for adding users to terminals.

 5. Ensuring Secure Software

 For the safety of both you and your customers, it is vital that your point of sale protects all user and card information.
-Large-scale fraud is all too common.
+Given that, large-scale fraud is all too common.
 Learn about data security for your small business.
-Don’t let yourself be the next victim.
+Ultimately, don’t let yourself be the next victim.

 6. Customer Relationship Management (CRM)

 Customer support systems within your point of sale solution are often one of the most overlooked features.
-Whether your system is brand new or you’ve had it for a decade, problems will arise.
-Making sure an adequate support system is included in your POS subscription will save you time, money, and headaches.
+On the condition that, whether your system is brand new or you’ve had it for a decade, problems will arise.
+Even so, making sure an adequate support system is included in your POS subscription will save you time, money, and headaches.
 Many POS solutions charge extra for support calls or have limited hours of operation.
-KORONA POS offers 24/7 support by phone, chat, or email, all from our on-site team.
-We also walk you through the setup and trial run of your new system before you go live.
+Please note that KORONA POS offers 24/7 support by phone, chat, or email, all from our on-site team.
+We can also walk you through the setup and trial run of your new system before you go live.